ansys/pydpf-composites/doc/source/index.rst

     for solid elements.
 Layered shell elements are always supported.

   - The computation of interlaminar normal stresses (s3) for layered shell elements.
-    Otherwise, s3 is zero.
+    Without ACP layup definitions, s3 is always zero.
 This also affects 3D failure criteria which use s3, such as Puck 3D.
 This limitation does not affect (layered) solid elements.

   - The support of variable materials and material fields.
 Without ACP, only the